 For a cook, there’s no greater joy than equipping your kitchen with the right cookware.
 Every cook likes to know that they have the best possible tools that meet all of their cooking needs whenever they set out to prepare a meal.

+Cooking pans and pots are like shoes.
+Your shelves are full of them, but only a few really get used.
 With that in mind, we have identified some cookware that will help you to prepare each meal in the right place.

 Soup pots: Your kitchen needs a large soup pot to enable you to take advantage of the versatility that it offers.
-A soup pot will serve you well if you are looking to make stocks, broths, soup, cook beans and lentils, etc. Beyond just cooking, you can use a soup pot to wash greens and other edibles.
+A soup pot will serve you well if you are looking to make stocks, broths, soup, cook beans, and lentils, etc. Beyond just cooking, you can use a soup pot to wash greens and other edibles.

 Dutch Ovens: Like soup pots, Dutch Ovens have a wide range of uses.
 In fact, you can use them for any cooking task.
 They can be used for frying, roasting, baking, etc. This makes them ideal for preparing chicken, fish, pork tenderloin, turkey, making soups and stews, baking bread, or roasting beef.
 Dutch Ovens that are coated using AKZO NOBEL Chemlon professional coating are compatible with several cooktops, including electric, gas, ceramic, and halogen.
 Further, they can withstand numerous temperatures and cooking methods.